 OLYSIO® combination treatment with sofosbuvir (Sovaldi®) may result in slowing of the heart rate (pulse) along with other symptoms when taken with amiodarone (Cordarone®, Nexterone®, Pacerone®), a medicine used to treat certain heart problems.

 If you are taking OLYSIO® with sofosbuvir and amiodarone and you get any of the following symptoms, or if you have a slow heart rate call your healthcare provider right away:

-OLYSIO® may cause severe liver problems in some patients.
+OLYSIO® may cause severe liver problems in some people.

 Your healthcare provider may do blood tests to check your liver function during treatment with OLYSIO®.